 By Carol Geiger

-Last legislative session, Rep. Eddie Rodriguez filed HB 1927, which would have establish a system to alert neighboring communities when a facility releases toxic chemicals or experiences a chemical disaster.
+The legislation, HB 1927, would establish a system to alert neighboring communities when a facility releases toxic chemicals.

-This statewide system would have eliminate patchwork local approaches and relieve local governments of the burden of developing and maintaining their own systems.
-Residents would be directed to a hyperlink, which would provide:
+This statewide system will eliminate patchwork local approaches and relieve local governments of the burden of developing and maintaining their own systems.
+Residents will be directed to a hyperlink, which will provide:

 - The geographic area impacted by the release